Emblematic songs from 90s cinema

 Musical styles and genres represented

-Alternative rock and grunge in soundtracks
+Alternative rock and grunge on soundtracks

 This genre helped create intense atmospheres that connected with the audience, enhancing dramatic and emotionally charged moments on screen.

-Pop-rock ballads in epic films
+Pop-rock ballads in epic movies

 Its success on the music charts demonstrated the strong connection between film and music during that decade and its role in popular culture.

-Pop and dance in film aesthetics
+Pop and dance in cinematographic aesthetics

-Pop and dance music set trends not only in sound, but also in visual image, with choreographies and styles that defined film fashion.
+Pop and dance set trends not only in sound, but also in visual image, with choreographies and styles that defined film fashion.

 These genres brought energy and dynamism to films, influencing both music and popular culture globally.